buchanae/ink/readme.md

 ### Implementation Notes

-Currently, Ink is based on OpenGL only, although other backends are desired.
-Ink is also focused primarily on 2D graphics so far, because everything is simpler in two dimensions, although I'd like to extend it to 3D some day.
+- Ink is based on OpenGL only, although other backends are desired.
+There is an experimental WebGL branch.
+- Ink is focused on 2D graphics, although 3D is desired some day.
+- Most numbers are float32, because OpenGL APIs are mostly based on float32s.
+  - This is also why I haven't used the Go stdlib `image/color`.
+I admit this feels messy.
+- Angles are in radians, unless otherwise noted.